-Advanced Life Systems Paramedics and EMT’s work under the oversight of Yakima County Medical Program Director Dr. Juan Acosta, DO.
+Advanced Life Systems Paramedics and EMT’s work under the oversight of the Yakima County Medical Program Director.
 We currently have very progressive protocols that allow for a wide range of patient treatment possibilities and opportunities.

 We also take great pride in offering a very extensive training department.
 This in-house department allows our personnel to renew certifications in ACLS, PALS, PHTLS, and CPR among many other certifications at no cost to the employee.

-ALS employees work 48 hour shifts, with anywhere from three to nine days off in between shifts depending on the employees location in the pay cycle.
+ALS field employees work 48 hour shifts, with anywhere from three to nine days off in between shifts depending on the employees location in the shift cycle.
 This guarantees employees an automatic 8 hours of overtime per week while still allowing for ample time away from the job.
-We also operate one day/night care broken into five 12 hour shifts per week.
 Dispatchers work 12 hour shifts rotating between a 36 or 48 hour work week, broken into day/night shifts.

 Dispatchers should be able to multi-task in a fast paced environment.
 The qualified applicant will be able to simultaneously answer multiple phone calls while making use of a radio device to communicate with ambulances.
 The Dispatcher must be customer orientated, answering phone calls professionally while transferring them to the correct department at all hours of the day and night.

 The dispatcher will frequently receive calls for emergent and non-emergent ambulance transportation, and will be responsible for sending the nearest most appropriate ambulance to the scene.
-Because of this it is vital that the dispatcher remain calm under stressful situations.
+Because of this it is vital that the dispatcher is able to remain calm under stressful situations.

-The dispatcher must have a strong knowledge of both standard radio and telephone communication capabilities with a firm understanding of radio etiquette, policy, and laws regarding FCC controlled communication.
+The dispatcher must have a knowledge of both standard radio and telephone communication capabilities and develop a firm understanding of radio etiquette, policy, procedures, and laws regarding FCC controlled communication.